sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.markdown

 arithmetic operations are reflected in the Condition Register (CR).
 Other times they might be directly accessible to userspace, which can set them arbitrarily without kernel knowledge.
-Some of these SPRs are also 'uninteresting' to the kernel, so it does not preserve them with the rest of the registers on
+Some of these SPRs are also 'uninteresting' to the kernel, so it does not preserve them with the rest of the GPRs and highly used SPRs.

 ## Did you catch the issue with `restore_sprs()`?